Establish clear visual and physical boundaries in the home.

 Increase Engagement and Reinforce Appropriate Behavior

-- Anytime a child is not engaged in some type of preferred or purposeful activity, the likelihood of negative behavior increases.
+- Anytime a child is not engaged in some type of preferred or purposeful activity, the likelihood of interfering behavior increases.
 Make a list of things your grandson likes to do…even if it consists of unusual choices such as tearing paper or lining up items on the floor.
-Have these activities available to him and even build them into his schedule.
+Make these activities available to him and even build them into his schedule.

 - Since he likes to knock things over, a variety of more appropriate “cause and effect” activities may be of interest to him such as knocking over blocks or pillows that have been stacked or pushing a toy lawnmower.